PaulAnnekov/commfort-webchat/README.md

-CommFort WebChat allows users to use web interface for chating
+CommFort WebChat allows users to use web interface for chating.

 # License